ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-032722.md

 ## Items of note

-- The first 30 minutes of the Pony development sync on March 22nd was a fairly normal affair as the [full audio will show](https://sync-recordings.ponylang.io/r/2022_03_22.m4a).
+- The first 30 minutes of the Pony development sync on March 22nd was a fairly normal affair.
 Around the 30 minute mark, a group debugging of an issue open by Red Davies ensued along with lots of "this will make for great radio jokes".
-Because there was a good amount of screen sharing, we've also made the [video available](https://sync-recordings.ponylang.io/r/2022_03_22.mp4) for those who want to get a feel for this particular ponyc compiler bug debugging session.
+Because there was a good amount of screen sharing, we've also made the [video available](https://vimeo.com/917339136) for those who want to get a feel for this particular ponyc compiler bug debugging session.
 Be forewarned, its a 431 meg download.

 ## Issue of the Week